New Staff Vacancies

 On 24th March, USP College students and staff joined 146 community leaders at Chelmsford Cathedral for the Citizens Essex Shaping Essex Assembly.
 Educators, faith groups, local residents, and representatives from schools, colleges, and universities across Essex came together to address three issues with direct impact on people's lives: transport, mental health, and housing.

 The Assembly drew voices from Southend, Chelmsford, and Colchester.
-The diversity in the room was deliberate.
 Real change requires real representation, and this was an evening built on exactly that principle.
+USP students, Gem and Phoebe, did not attend as observers - they both took on active roles.

 Phoebe took on the role of official timekeeper for the Assembly, a responsibility that kept the entire evening on track in front of a packed Cathedral.
 Quiet leadership, executed brilliantly.